SilkRose/Pony/stories/fleetfall/fleetfall.md

 She changed her thoughts to how they met and when their feelings started.

-*Ever since she joined the bolts, I've been smitten with her.*
+*Ever since she joined the 'Bolts, I've been smitten with her.*

 *I liked her from the jump, but she took a while to notice me.*

 *I may have come on a little strong, but who could blame me when she's that awesome?*

-*I still remember following her around like a lost puppy on her first week of training.*
+*I still remember following her around like a lost puppy in her first week of training.*

-*She eventually noticed how awesome I was too, and I think she became interested.*
+*She eventually noticed that I was awesome too [I INTERPRETED THIS AS A COMPARATOR; IF THE INTENTION IS NONCOMPARATIVE, REVISE TO "that I was awesome, too" OR "how awesome I was, too" INSTEAD], and I think she became interested.*

 *That day I caught her after she misjudged a flyby and spun out of control...
 I think that's the day she started to look at me differently.*